locustbaby/tyk-docs/tyk-docs/content/tyk-stack/tyk-operator/installing-tyk-operator.md

 ## Step 4: Installing Tyk Operator and CRDs
 ### From Tyk official Helm repository

+You can install CRDs and Tyk Operator through Helm Chart.

+Tyk Operator can be installed by using Helm in two ways;
+- stand-alone Helm chart provided via `tyk-helm/tyk-operator`,
+- or as a sub-chart of your Tyk installation by using `tyk-helm/tyk-oss`, `tyk-helm/tyk-stack` or `tyk-helm/tyk-control-plane`.
+For more details about installing Tyk Operator as a sub-chart of your Tyk installation, please take a look at Helm Chart documentation.

-You can install CRDs and Tyk Operator through Helm Chart by running the following command:
+You can install CRDs and Tyk Operator through its stand-alone Helm Chart by running the following command:

 ```console
 $ helm repo add tyk-helm https://helm.tyk.io/public/helm/charts/